Wynne ministry: 2014 Pre-Election Shuffle

 On March 25, Wynne's ally Linda Jeffrey resigned from parliament for a bid to oust Brampton's scandal-plagued mayor.
 Jeffrey was elected mayor of Brampton later that year.
 Her resignation triggered a small shuffle impacting a handful of minister.
-The title Chair of Cabinet was assumed by John Gerretsen, who announced in the previous year announced his intention to not seek reelection and agreed to remain in cabinet as a minister without portfolio until the election.
+The title Chair of Cabinet was assumed by John Gerretsen, who announced in the previous year announced his intention to not seek re-election and agreed to remain in cabinet as a minister without portfolio until the election.
 The minor shuffle saw the promotion of two veteran caucus member into cabinet for the first time, and the promotion of two existing ministers.
 Gerretsen relinquished the prestigious role as Attorney General to long-time cabinet colleague Madeleine Meilleur, who became Ontario first francophone Attorney General.
 Meilleur's community safety portfolio went to Yasir Naqvi.
 Naqvi's labour portfolio went to Kevin Flynn, while Jeffrey's municipal affairs and housing portfolio went to Bill Mauro, who served on Thunder Bay City Council for over 15 years before elected MPP.
-Both new ministers were veteran first elected as part of the class of 2003 with Wynne.
+Both new ministers were veterans first elected as part of the class of 2003 with Wynne.
 With this shuffle cabinet numbered 26 ministers, though the number of women dropped to six.